chepetime/react-design-system/README.md

 ## 📓 About

-This repository contains a coded example of a Design Language System with Turborepo, React, Storybook and NextJs.
+This repository contains a coded example of a Design Language System with Turborepo, React, Storybook and Next.Js.

 <div align="center">
   <img src="./docs/devops-diagram.svg" alt="Logo" width="750">